 What does it mean for every English version to have value?

-In short, every translation offers something of value to the readers, especially something that one can’t get in another Bible.
+In short, every translation offers something of value to the readers, especially something lacking in another Bible.
 A new insight.
 A new level of comprehension.
 Even a fresh breath of relevance that leads you to read more!

 What Is the Value of Accuracy?